CredentialCompassJump to FAQ

 1. 1.
 Meet New Mexico eligibility requirements for Nurse Midwife licensure.

-4. 4.
-Submit your application to the New Mexico Department of Health~Family Health Bureau~Certified Nurse Midwives and Licensed Midwives.
+6. 6.
+Submit the application to New Mexico Department of Health~Family Health Bureau~Certified Nurse Midwives and Licensed Midwives and monitor board communications.

 Salary Insights in New Mexico